-Wizard step 6: Helper server settings
+Wizard step 7: Helper server settings

 Optional NTP and Syslog servers can be enabled here in the wizard or configured later.
 Network Time Protocol servers keep the system date and time accurate.
 Syslog servers can be used to receive and store log messages sent by cOS Core.
+By selecting the Clavister option, the current time will be updated over the Internet from Clavister's own timeserver.